worrallbrian/major_cities/README.md

 # American data includes all states and territories.
 Certain places (Texas, Hawaii, all territories, etc) have exhaustive list of cities, whereas certain states may only include 5,000+ populated places and/or county seats.

+# Mexican data includes all provinces, 1000+ populated places, and certain towns in remote areas.

 # Regions are comma separated lists for when a city resides in more than one region.

 # Flin Flon -> Saskatchewan / Manitoba and Flin Flon -> Manitoba / Saskatchewan appear as two different cities.